divanoLetto/Multi_Agents_Control_System_Formation/README.md

 Fist we perform a study on the state-of-art techniques for multi-agents control, then we develop a graphical software application to simulate such methods and compare them to establish benefits and drawbacks of each ones.

 ## How to run the code
-Run main.py then choose in the graphical interface the starting conditions of the simulation.
-The application let choose the following settings:
+Run main.py then choose in the graphical interface the starting conditions of the simulation. \n The application let choose the following settings:
 - number of robots: number of agents in the formation.
 - formation: the desired formation.